-Publishers like AP etc etc are asking for a revenue share from Google, bloggers and aggregators.
-But then Google,bloggers could also come back and ask the publisher to share revenue from the traffic generated by them (Google).
+Publishers like Associated Press are asking for a revenue share from Google, bloggers and aggregators.
+But then Google, bloggers could also come back and ask the publisher to share revenue from the traffic generated by them (Google).
 There is no end to this sharing business.

 Fair Syndication (URL now goes to a different site) has been trying to mediate between the online players.

 Many online publishers are upset with aggregators.
-They don’t like them including snippets and linking to the orginal story.
-I came across “Why Newspapes are Dying (allthingsd.com)” from an aggregator.
+They don’t like them including snippets and linking to the original story.
+I came across “Why Newspapers are Dying (allthingsd.com)” from an aggregator.
 If not for this aggregator I doubt I would have read this article.

 80% of Newspapers To Die

-In a recent discussion it was told by end of 2010 80 percent of US newspapers would shut (washingtonpost.com).
+In a recent discussion, it was told by the end of 2010 80% of US newspapers would shut (washingtonpost.com).
 A very scary phenomenon for the Print industry.

-Newspapers are seeking bailout from US Congress but US Congress is refusing to help.
+Newspapers are seeking a bailout from US Congress but the US Congress is refusing to help.

 Newspapers, however rare and financially weak, can adapt and ultimately conquer the threat posed by the Internet, the Justice Department’s Carl Shapiro told a House panel.